mwpowellhtx/cplusplusquestions/README.md

   * ~~Actually, map was the initial approach, but upon further examination, the trade off extracting vectors for sorting was not worth it.
 So I fell back on a purely vector-oriented approach.
 Just capture the paired tallies and do whatever selecting, sorting, and so forth, is required.~~

-  * After some experimentation, I was able to make map work through LINQ after all.
-Which means we get the performance goodness of maps when tallying, as well as the ability to nicely extract the tallied values.
+  * ~~After some experimentation, I was able to make map work through LINQ after all.
+Which means we get the performance goodness of maps when tallying, as well as the ability to nicely extract the tallied values.~~

+  * LINQ has its uses, but for sake of this example, it is overkill.
+Again, we'll leverage built-in language features.
+We will use map to capture the input result, leveraging the [std::map::key_comp](http://www.cplusplus.com/reference/map/map/key_comp/) template argument.
+The default is [std::less](http://www.cplusplus.com/reference/functional/less/), but for input purposes, we actually want [std::greater](http://www.cplusplus.com/reference/functional/greater/).
+Then we capture the results using [std::set](http://www.cplusplus.com/reference/set/), whose [comparison object](http://www.cplusplus.com/reference/set/set/key_comp/) is also less, which we're satisfied with since we get the desired ascending order consequently.

 * Inject [functional](http://www.cplusplus.com/reference/functional/function/) methods for key points of extensibility: i.e. Part 2 of the proposed issue.
 Injected handlers can be functions themselves, or I like to utilize lambda expressions, is a common thing to do in the industry.